-This tiny dove is found from Pakistan eastwards to eastern China and Taiwan, and thence southwards to Southeast Asia and the island of Luzon in the Philippines.
+This tiny dove is found from Pakistan eastwards to eastern China and Taiwan, and thence southwards to Indochina and the Philippines.

 The male is quite distinct, having grey head, black collar on the hind neck, red wings, and reddish breast, which has given rise to the name of the species.
 The female is brownish, also with a black collar.
 The specific name means ‘from Tranquebar’, a former Danish colony on the east coast of South India, in present-day Tamil Nadu.
 Presumably, the type specimen of this species was collected here. – You may read about Tranquebar on the page Culture: Entrances.

-Cooing male of the eastern race humilis, Taichung, Taiwan.
+This male is sitting on top of a street lamp, Taichung.
 (Photo copyright © by Kaj Halberg)

 Coloeus monedula Eurasian jackdaw